About the Libraries

-This is always a tough question when you’re new.
-I have spent my first three months listening and getting to know the organization and campus.
 There are some important projects already underway that I will continue to support, as well as some new directions we can take as a library to position ourselves for the next chapter.

 Continuing to improve our Library spaces is an important priority, including establishing a Graduate Commons as well as upgrading space in the Learning Commons, the highest student-traffic space on campus.
 Providing access to flexible and adaptable learning environments, where technology plays a strong supporting role, is an important mission of the Library.

 Another priority is to ensure the services we provide to campus that support research and scholarship continue to meet existing and emerging needs.
 This includes new areas such as research data management as well as support for humanists and others to make the most of digital research tools and methodologies.
 We will also be embarking on a comprehensive study of some of our large electronic journal packages to better understand how these large-scale journal bundles are being used by our faculty and researchers, and if this is the best approach to acquiring the resources needed to support teaching and research at UMass.

 Continuing to support the acquisition and digitization of unique collections will also be a priority moving forward.
 The Libraries have developed outstanding collections that tell the story of social transformation and change, in Massachusetts, and across the country.
 We can continue to animate these collections by developing innovative programming and encouraging scholarship that will ultimately increase the awareness and use of these important materials.

 What do you think are some of the biggest challenges for academic libraries today?